phongnn/qwik-select/docs/README.md

 ### useSelect hook

-If the built-in `Select` component doesn't meet your requirements, you can opt to use the `useSelect` hook which provides the core functionality without UI.
+If the built-in `Select` component doesn't meet your requirements, you can opt to use the `useSelect` hook which provides the core functionality without an UI.
 For an example of how to use the hook, check out the [`Select` component's source code](https://github.com/phongnn/qwik-select/blob/release/src/Select/index.tsx).

 ## Acknowledgements